Carnot rectifiability and Alberti representations: Introduction

-This work lays the theoretical foundations to approach \cref{cong}.
-Besides the specific applications, we think the notions here introduced have independent interest, and thus it would be interesting for instance to construct further examples of Pansu differentiability spaces modeled on Carnot groups, see \cref{rk:laakso}, and to better understand if the notion of Pansu differentiability space is related to some form of Poincaré inequality, or Lip-lip inequality, see \cref{rem:LipLip}. }
+This work also lays the theoretical foundations to approach \cref{cong}. \cref{cong} would be a way of connecting the classical notion of rectifiability, i.e., in terms of images of (bi)Lipschitz maps, with the infinitesimal regularity given by prescribing the uniqueness of the pmGH-tangents.
+For the intrinsic version of this local regularity of measures in Carnot groups, we refer to \cite{antonelli2020rectifiableA,antonelli2020rectifiableB,antonelli2020rectifiable2}.
+The reason for which our main result is relevant for the solution of \cref{cong} is that the characterisation of rectifiability by means of Alberti representations, and thus in terms of differentiability of Lipschitz maps, is a fundamental step to understanding the structure of the images of metric spaces under Lipschitz maps.
+The next step towards the proof of \cref{cong} will be a Besicovitch-projection-type theorem for generic (typical) Lipschitz maps and the study of weak tangential properties of $\mathbb{G}$-purely unrectifiable metric spaces in a similar fashion to what has been done in \cite{BateActa}, with the huge obstacle that in our setting Lipschitz maps defined on subsets of Carnot groups might not be extended.
+Finally, besides the specific applications, we think the notions introduced here have an independent interest.
+Thus it would be interesting, for instance, to construct further examples of Pansu differentiability spaces modeled on Carnot groups, see \cref{rk:laakso}, and to better understand if the notion of Pansu differentiability space is related to some form of Poincaré inequality, or Lip-lip inequality, see \cref{rem:LipLip}.

-We finally remark here that the previous \cref{chardiffspacesINTRO}, \cref{cheegerpansuINTRO}, and \cref{thm:SeanLiINTRO} are stated with $\mathbb H$ being a Carnot group just for the sake of exposition.
+We finally remark here that the previous \cref{thm:SeanLiINTRO}, \cref{chardiffspacesINTRO}, and \cref{cheegerpansuINTRO} are stated with $\mathbb H$ being a Carnot group just for the sake of exposition.
 The analogous versions hold without any changes in the proofs with $\mathbb H$ being a Banach-homogeneous group with the Radon--Nikodym property \cite{MagnaniRajala}, or with more general structures like scalable groups with the Radon--Nikodym property, see \cite{Scalable}.
-Indeed it is enough that the target metric group $\mathbb H$ has a homogeneous structure, and that every Lipschitz fragment is almost everywhere differentiable with respect to this homogeneous structure.
+Indeed, it is enough that the target metric group $\mathbb H$ has a homogeneous structure and that every Lipschitz fragment is almost everywhere differentiable with respect to this homogeneous structure.
 See \cref{rem:MoreGeneraltarget} for further details.